zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 ## 14.5 Custom OpInterface

-**Note**: This section describes an important production technique that is **not implemented in ch.14.GPT-Optimized**.
-The actual implementation uses memref-based operations and relies on Linalg dialect interfaces.
-However, custom OpInterface is a powerful MLIR feature used extensively in production compilers for extensibility and polymorphism.
+**Note**: This section describes an important production technique that is **not yet fully implemented in ch.14.GPT-Optimized** but represents a natural extension of the tensor-first architecture.
+The current implementation inherits Chapter 13's tensor-based operations and relies primarily on Linalg dialect interfaces.
+Custom OpInterface is a powerful MLIR feature used extensively in production compilers for extensibility and polymorphism, and Chapter 14 demonstrates how to define and use them.

 Chapter 9 briefly mentioned interfaces but focused on operation definition. **OpInterface** is MLIR's mechanism for polymorphism—defining generic algorithms that work across multiple operations without knowing their specific types.
 This section demonstrates defining and using custom interfaces.